Court sentences recidivist to 24 months

-The Enchi District Magistrate court has sentenced a twenty-year-old rickshaw rider to 24 months imprisonment in hard labor for stealing a royal motorbike with registration number M-16-AS-4029.
+The Enchi District Magistrate court has sentenced a twenty-year-old ricksaw rider to 24 months imprisonment in hard labour for stealing a royal motorbike with registration number M-16-AS-4029.

 Samuel Ebbah, alias Gadafi, who pleaded guilty to the offence was recently jailed for committing a similar offence.